syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 {% endtabs %}

-A complete working example of creating a Presentaion file in the WinUI Desktop app can be downloaded from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CreatePowerPoint1714506431).
+A complete working example of creating a Presentation file in the WinUI Desktop app can be downloaded from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CreatePowerPoint1714506431).

 By executing the program, you will get the **PowerPoint slide** as follows.